Propulsion-Power-TU-Delft/PyShockflow/README.md

 * The code has been written for Mac OS systems, so there is the chance for some path-related commands to not run correctly on windows based machines.
 It should be quite easy to fix.
 With time the code will be made more universal.

-* The technical details can be found in the related article ...
+* The technical details can be found in the related article ... (soon to be submitted)

 ### Results Example ###